lastzero/test-tools/README.md

     Bundle/Example/Tests/config.yml

 The yaml file must contain the sections "parameters" and "services".
-If you're not yet familiar with dependency injection or the config file format, you can find more information in this documentation:
+If you're not yet familiar with dependency injection or the config file format, you can find more information on symfony.com:

 http://symfony.com/doc/current/components/dependency_injection/introduction.html